Quinn-Knowles/Compressdrive/README.md

     Python 3.x: The program is written in Python, so you’ll need Python 3.x installed.

+    7zip is relied on for 3/5 of the current implemented compression techniques, so thats a must as well.

     Required Libraries: The program uses several Python libraries, including os, sys, subprocess, and time.
 These libraries come pre-installed with Python, so no additional installation is required.

     Compression Scripts: The program relies on external compression scripts, namely: